 Rafale’s ground attack capability is heavily reliant upon targeting pods, such as Thales Optronic’s Reco New Generation/Areos reconnaissance pod and Damocles electro-optical/laser designation pod.

-The Thales RBE2 AA AESA multi-mode radar allows increased levels of situational awareness, multiple air target tracking, long-range interception, as well as real-time generation of three-dimensional terrain maps.
+The Thales RBE2 AA AESA multi-mode radar allows increased situational awareness, multiple air target tracking, long-range interception, and real-time generation of three-dimensional terrain maps.

-In addition to the French Air Force, the Rafale is being operated by India, Egypt, and Qatar.
-Rafale has been operationally tested in combat in Afghanistan, Libya, Mali, Iraq, and Syria.
+In addition to the French Air Force, India, Egypt, and Qatar operate the Rafale.
+The Rafale has been operationally tested in combat in Afghanistan, Libya, Mali, Iraq, and Syria.
 Several upgrades to the weapons and avionics of the Rafale are under testing and planned to be introduced in steps this year onwards.
 The Rafale is planned to be the French Air Force’s primary combat aircraft until 2040 or later.

 The Rafale is India’s most capable fighter aircraft with major capability enhancements vis-a-vis the current best platform, the Su 30 MKI.